 git-annex-p2p-foo <bar>

 and talk to its stdin and stdout.That's for outgoing connections.
-For incoming connections, for tor, the remotedaemon looks to see if the socket file exists and if so it accepts connections from it.
+For incoming connections, for tor, the remotedaemon creates the socket file that tor is configured to use for the hidden service, and listens to it to accept connections from tor.
 (That tor socket is not used for outgoing connections.)
 It would be easy to generalize this to additional socket filenames.
 Eg, a remote with uuid U could use

 .git/annex/p2p/U